PierreSenellart/provsql/doc/source/user/semirings.rst

-:sqlfunc:`sr_how` returns the *how-provenance* of a result – the canonical polynomial in :math:`\mathbb{N}[X]` over the input-tuple labels (Green, Karvounarakis & Tannen, *Provenance Semirings*, PODS'07).
+:sqlfunc:`sr_how` returns the *how-provenance* of a result – the canonical polynomial in :math:`\mathbb{N}[X]` over the input-tuple labels :cite:`DBLP:conf/pods/GreenKT07`.
 Each derivation contributes a monomial; coefficients count distinct derivations of the same monomial:

 .. code-block:: postgresql